Huntario/RSSAnalyzer/README.md

+AGENDA
+1. organize presentation
+2. add area to show warnings/results of queries
+3. fix graph issue
+4. prevent duplicate queries
+5. more detailed warnings
+6. clean up code

 PRESENTATION GOALS
+10 minutes in total
 Explain each in detail
-Each point should be 1min 45 seconds
+Each point should avg 1min 45 seconds
+(Doesn't have to be in this order)

 -01 Overall application’s concept
+---1A Take headlines from the news and analyze them for sentiment (positive/negative emotion)

 -02 The motivation for its development
--03 design process
+---2A Compare the outlook of news sources
+---2B Let readers know what they're reading

--04 The technologies you used (and briefly how they work)
+-03 The technologies you used (and briefly how they work)
+---3A Explain RSS
----4A RSS to JSON api
+---3B RSS to JSON api
----4B Hewelett Packard E Sentiment Analysis API
+---3C Hewelett Packard E Sentiment Analysis API
+---3D Chartist

+-04 design process
+---4A Started with bootstrap + material custom library
+---4B Take RSS link -- pass to RSStoJASON
+---4C Take returned JSON -- push headlines into an array
+---4D Pass in array of headlines -- return setniment analysis
+---4E Pos sentences, neg, sentences, overal score
+---4F Store object in database w/ source, sentiment score, time, text analyzed (array of headlines)
+---4G Display scores on table and graph

 -05 A demonstration of its functionality
+---5A show buttons
+---5B show score
+---5C show validation (http and if feed is live)
+---5D show table and graph

 -06 Directions for future development
+---6A Compare to outside datapoints (compare stock prices to pos/neg of news outlets)

 TIPS
-- Needs to be around 10 minutes
-- Treat the presentation seriously!
 - Talking intelligently about tech > doing tech sometimes.

 GOALS
 X - 01.Must uses at least two APIs
 X - 02.Must use AJAX to pull data
 X - 03.Must utilize new library or tech that we haven’t discussed
-(GRAPH APPEARING ISSUE) 04.Must have a polished frontend / UI
+04.Must have a polished frontend / UI (GRAPH APPEARING ONLY AFTER RESIZE)
 X - 05.coding standards (indentation, scoping, naming)
 X - 06.Must NOT use alerts, confirms, or prompts (look into modals!)
 X - 07.Must have some sort of repeating element (table, columns, etc)